-- When possible, match elements in the game with the way they would play out in the real world.
+- When possible, match game elements with how they would play out in the real world.

 Finally, not every game has to be super fun for employees or customers to enjoy it.
-Of course, everyone loves to have fun, but people enjoy a game because of how they feel playing it.
-Games should be fun enough to keep people engaged, but they should also include things like problem solving, strategizing, and collaboration, all skills people use in their daily lives.
+Of course, everyone loves to have fun, but people enjoy a game because of how they feel about playing it.
+Games should be fun enough to keep people engaged, but they should also include things like problem-solving, strategizing, and collaboration, all skills people use in their daily lives.

-Understanding which rewards your team will appreciate will really help with the success of your incentives program.
+Understanding which rewards your team will appreciate will help your incentive program’s success.
 By offering the chance to win a prize that you know is desired, your team is much more likely to work harder in order to get the chance to win.

-If you’re working with a large team and you’re offering a range of prizes within your gamified incentive, you need to think about what targets you’ll set for them to meet the criteria.
-BeeLiked offers an incentive program tailored to your needs as a brand as well as your budget.
-Not only is it fully tailored but it’s also fully managed to remove the hassle!
+If you’re working with a large team and offering a range of prizes within your gamified incentive, you need to consider what targets you’ll set for them to meet the criteria.
+BeeLiked offers an incentive program tailored to your needs as a brand and your budget.
+Not only is it fully tailored, but it’s also fully managed to remove the hassle!

 When offering rewards based on performance, it’s important that the targets set are achievable for your sales team.
-You want to make sure that your team not only has the resources to achieve their targets but feel, with more effort, they are achievable.
-In the same instance, you don’t want your targets to be too easy as this could decrease productivity.
-Finding the balance can be hard but with our rewards program, we can help you choose the right model based on your needs and budget.
+You want to make sure that your team not only has the resources to achieve their targets but feels with more effort, they are achievable.
+In the same instance, you don’t want your targets to be too easy, which could decrease productivity.
+Finding the balance can be hard, but with our rewards program, we can help you choose the right model based on your needs and budget.